-(a) The Board's responsibility for deducting dues and other authorized deductions from a faculty member's salary shall terminate automatically upon either

-(1) thirty (30) days written notice from the faculty member to the Board and the UFF revoking that faculty member's prior deduction authorization, or

-(2) the transfer of the authorizing faculty member out of the bargaining unit.
+- (a) The Board's responsibility for deducting dues and other authorized deductions from a faculty member's salary shall terminate automatically when either - (1) a faculty member submits thirty (30) days written notice, with a deduction cancellation form (such as that contained in Appendix B), to the Board and the UFF, revoking that faculty member's prior deduction authorization, or - (2) the authorizing faculty member transfers out of the bargaining unit.

-(b) Consistent with the provisions of Section 1.2, the Board or representative shall notify the local UFF Chapter when it proposes to reclassify a faculty member to a classification that is not contained in the General Faculty bargaining unit.

-25.5 Reinstatement of Deductions.
-The Board or representative shall reinstate dues deductions for faculty members who have previously filed authorization for dues deduction and are subsequently placed in leave without pay status, or who participate in the Phased Retirement Program, upon commencement of full- or part-time employment at the University.
+- (b) Consistent with the provisions of Section 1.2, the Board or representative shall notify the local UFF Chapter when it proposes to reclassify a faculty member to a classification that is not contained in the General Faculty bargaining unit. - 25.5 Reinstatement of Deductions.
+The Board or representative shall reinstate dues deductions for faculty members who have previously filed authorization for dues deduction and are subsequently placed in leave without pay status, or who participate in the Phased Retirement Program, upon commencement of full- or part-time employment at the University. - (a) For faculty members whose dues deductions have been terminated as outlined in Section 25.4 (a), a new authorization form (such as that contained in Appendix B) must be submitted in order for the Board to reinstate dues deductions. - (b) Within seven (7) days of the beginning of each semester, the Board shall provide to the UFF a report showing any faculty members who entered or left the bargaining unit in the previous semester.
+The report shall include names, employee IDs, department/unit of faculty members, and the reason for the change. - 25.6 Indemnification.

-25.6 Indemnification.
 The UFF assumes responsibility for (1) all claims against the Board, including the cost of defending such actions, arising from the Board's compliance with this Article, and for (2) all monies deducted under this Article and remitted to the UFF.
-The UFF shall promptly refund to the Board excess monies received under this Article.

-25.7 Exceptions.
-The Board will not deduct any fines, penalties, or special assessments from the pay of any faculty member, nor is the Board obligated to provide more than four (4) payroll deduction fields for the purpose of making the deductions described in this Article.

-25.8 Termination of Agreement.
+The UFF shall promptly refund to the Board excess monies received under this Article. - 25.7 Exceptions.
+The Board will not deduct any fines, penalties, or special assessments from the pay of any faculty member, nor is the Board obligated to provide more than four (4) payroll deduction fields for the purpose of making the deductions described in this Article. - 25.8 Termination of Agreement.
 The Board's responsibilities under this Article shall terminate automatically upon (1) decertification of the UFF or the suspension or revocation of its certification by the Florida Public Employees Relations Commission, or (2) revocation of the UFF's deduction privilege by the Florida Public Employees Relations Commission.